thesamovar/zavarka/README.md

 # Zavarka

-Thoughts on how and what we want in scholarly publishing reform.
+Thoughts on reforming science, publishing and academia.